rolkra/rolkra.github.io/_posts/2024-12-08-explore-100k-target.md

 Let's find out!

+# Get the data

-First, we get the CRAN download statistics of {explore} using {cranlogs}.
+First, we get the CRAN download statistics of {explore} using {cranlogs}, and than do some data cleaning:

 ```R
 library(tidyverse)